• Topic

 Age assurance must not result in exclusions

-On the last day of the European Dialogue on Internet Regulation, the focus was on age verification.
-During the main event, The Age Verification…
+The last day of the European Dialogue on Internet Regulation focused on age verification.

 Preventing discrimination and protecting data